-Note: This describes the optional case available with the kit.The case is provided with all necessary cutouts and labels.
+Note: This describes the optional case available with the kit.

-- 1. Remove the caps from the bindings posts. - 2.
-Put the extension caps on the tact switches. - 3.
+Remove the caps from the bindings posts before assembling the case.

+The case is provided with all necessary cut-outs and labelings.
+First, put the extension caps on the tact switches.
 Join the front panel and the PCB and insert both in the respective brackets.
-The PCB fits in the brackets behind the front panel. - 4.
+The PCB fits the brackets behind the front panel precise.

 Fasten the case with the included screws.
 This completes the case mounting.